hariomahlawat/IndiaSat/README.md

         pyhton3 final_classification.py Delhi

+> The final classfifcation result will be stored in a folder inside root folder.
+For above example the classification results of each year will be in Delhi/results/combined_yearly_prediction_temp_corrected.

-* **Optional- only_temporal_correction.py**
+* **Optional- only_temporal_correction.py (for developers use)**

 the command-line argument to be given while running the script - the path of root folder for a given area. (which you created in step 2)

+        pyhton3 only_temporal_correction.py Delhi

-This script is for experimentation with temporal correction technique.
+> This script is for experimentation with temporal correction technique.
 This performs only the temporal correction.

 * **Optional- check_accuracy_2cat_landsat.py**